by Diane Spicer

 Regardless of name, what do you think of this question:

-I've been fascinated by this idea for women hikers ever since I saw a woman hiking the Pacific Crest Trail in a skirt that reached to her knees.
+The question surfaced because I've been fascinated by this idea for women hikers ever since I saw a woman hiking the Pacific Crest Trail in a skirt that reached to her knees.

 And I began to wonder whether hiking in a skirt was a good idea.

-Here's what I've dug up on the subject of hiking skirts.
-I hope you'll share your experiences if you definitely DO or DO NOT like to hike in a skirt.
-I'd like to learn from your experiences.
+I hope you'll share your own experiences if you definitely DO or DO NOT like to hike in a skirt.
+Many women hikers would like to learn from your experiences.

-Send in your comments and opinions about the wisdom or down side of wearing a skirt on the trail - it's really easy to do.
+Send in your comments and opinions about the wisdom or down side of wearing a skirt on the trail - it's really easy to do using the form below.